hantsy/jakartaee9-servlet-starter-boilerplate/docs/test.md

 </dependencyManagement>
 ```

-Add the following dependencies in the project dependencies.
+Add the following dependencies in the project *dependencies* section.

 ```xml
 <dependencies>